 beautiful place from which to live.

-Personal growth is a lifelong process but at the right kind of event, rapid, real change is possible.
+Personal growth is a lifelong process, but rapid, real change is possible at the right event.
 Lasting, deep healing and awakening can occur as we become more conscious and more fully alive.

-These retreats are extraordinary growth events.
-I offer 8-9 of these retreats each year.
-To find out more about them and when they are offered go to our main retreat page.
-I now call these events Working Through Grief, Loss and Difficult Emotions Retreats instead of Shalom Retreats as many folks have been confused by the old name, and I no longer lead retreats at Shalom Mountain, where I was on staff for many years.
+Our retreats are extraordinary growth events.
+I offer 7-8 of these retreats each year.
+Go to our main retreat page to learn more about them and when they are offered.
+I now call these events Working Through Grief, Loss, and Difficult Emotions Retreats instead of Shalom Retreats as many folks were confused by the old name, and I no longer lead retreats at Shalom Mountain, where I was on staff for many years.
 My retreats are held primarily in western Massachusetts and once a year in Florida.

 Go From What Is A Shalom Retreat To Healthy Relationship Tips